pvharsha3913/Stayfit/README.md

 # Stayfit
-A Simple alerting application daily when to wakeup,brakfast,lunch,dinner etc.
+A Simple alerting application daily when to wakeup,and when to do breakfast,lunch,dinner etc.